quasientio/scriptchat/README.md

 - `/model` - Switch to a different model
 - `/temp` - Change the temperature setting
 - `/file <path>` - Send the contents of a text file as your message
-- `/clear` - Clear and delete the current conversation
+- `/clear [index]` - Clear and delete the current conversation, or delete a saved conversation by index (requires confirmation)
 - `/exit` - Exit lite-chat

 ### Multi-line Messages